myfreecomm/passaporteweb-client-ruby/README.md

 ### Error handling

-In case of a transport or OAuth error, an instance of PassaporteWeb::Client::Exception will be raised by the client.
+In case of a transport or OAuth error, an instance of NexaasID::Client::Exception will be raised by the client.
 This exception can be inspected using the methods `status`, `headers` and `body`.

 ## Contributing